Thai limes, or makrut

 Trees need more water when they have fruit.
 But keeping my limes on their fruit-watering schedule made me overwater them by accident after the fruit had been harvested.
 Result?
 Root rot and an emergency repotting.
 So - pay attention.

-Nancy Lingnan handles customer support at Lemon Citrus Tree where I bought my Thai limes and Meyer lemon.
+Nancy Lingnan handles customer support at Lemon Citrus Tree [again: they have since shuttered, and I can find no current contact for her] where I bought my Thai limes and Meyer lemon.
 She suggests keeping trees on a stand above a substantial plastic saucer that can accommodate about a gallon of runoff.
 The water just pours out into the saucer without drowning the tree by letting it stand in a pool.

 I don't have stands and giant saucers because of space constraints.
-Instead, I let a small amount drained water remain in the saucer for up to 12 hours (thirsty trees will absorb this water again).
-After 12 hours, I suck up any excess water with a turkey baster (above: an unlikely indoor gardening supertool!).
-On no account should the water remain longer.
+Instead, I let a small amount drained water remain in the saucer for a few hours (thirsty trees will absorb this water again).
+After a couple of hours I suck up any excess water with a turkey baster (above: an unlikely indoor gardening supertool!).

 Only water again when the pot is close to dry.